Calculating minimum annual salaries can be a complicated process for employees covered by modern awards.

 Why is this important?

-If employers wish to pay an “all in” salary to cover all entitlements that might arise, first they need to work out the employee’s base rate of pay based on their classification under the award, then work out how many hours the employee will work over the year.
+If employers wish to pay an “all in” salary to cover all entitlements that might arise, it is important the salary is set at a level that is sufficient to meet all relevant entitlements or underpayments can arise.
+For award-covered employees, the first step is to work out the employee’s base rate of pay based on their classification under the award, then work out how many hours the employee will work over the year.

 Employers will also need to consider any allowances paid to the employee (e.g. meal allowances when working overtime, laundry allowances if they have to clean their own uniforms, tool allowances, etc).